The Top 10 Rowing Machines

 Concept 2 is one of the most trusted brands in the rowing industry.
 The company started with owners who were trying to develop a piece of equipment that would help them train for the Olympic rowing team.
 They didn't make the team, but they started a very successful company.
 The company started in 1975, and they built their first rowing machine in 1981.
 The frames of the Model D and E are sturdy, the adapter is battery-powered and requires no plug-in, the programs are easily navigable and have proven to last several years even when used intensely.

 The Stamina Body Trac Glider is the most affordable and trusted name-brand rowing machine.
-It costs $230 and can be found on the Internet for as low as $149 in November 2010.
+It costs $150 at Amazon.

 Top in Space Efficiency

 The Stamina 1205 and 1215 Precision Rowers are both only 47 lbs.
 They take up an area that is approximately 2 1/2 ft. wide and 4 ft. long.
 These are piston rowers in design, which while being affordable and small, do not allow a very natural rowing motion and mainly work the arms more than the entire body.

 The Concept 2 Model D and E support a stainless-steel track with an aluminum rail.
 The uni-directional clutch allows freedom of movement in any way the handles are pulled so that the cord does not get damaged.
 The frame can support up to 500 lbs.
 There have been five models of Concept 2 rowers to date, and you can still find some of the Model B's in health facilities, gyms, schools and home gyms.

 Top in Electronic Capabilities